punguiin/parser_project_sydorchuk/README.md

 # Math expression parser

 Main idea of parses that it will take string in input, extract mathematical expressions from it, calculate them, and output the results.
-Parser will be able to work with basic operations, trigonometrical functions, exponential functions, and derivatives (may be more in future)
+Parser will be able to work with basic operations, trigonometrical functions, exponential functions (may be more in future)

 ## Code example